tokenshift/ruby_carwash/README.md

 scrubber.scrub_stream(input_stream, STDOUT)
 ```

-See [http://www.rubydoc.info/gems/carwash/Carwash/Scrubber](Carwash::Scrubber) for the rest of the API.
+See `Carwash::Scrubber` for the rest of the API.